kingcontext/kingcontext.github.io/_posts/2015-08-24-getting-started.markdown

 ---
 layout: post
-title:  "To get started is the hardest part"
+title:  "Getting started is the hardest part"
 date:   2015-08-24 16:57:51
 ---